sarah2244-4/science-revision-quiz/README.md

 ### Content

-- I referred back to code I had previously written throughout.
+- I referred back to code I had previously written throughout the course, including the jest testing project to help with the automated Jest tests.
-- The navbar code comes from Bootstrap framework [here](https://getbootstrap.com/docs/5.3/components/navbar/).
-- The carousel code comes from Bootstrap framework [here](https://getbootstrap.com/docs/5.3/components/carousel/).
-- The modal also comes from Bootstrap framework [here](#https://getbootstrap.com/docs/5.3/components/modal/).
 - [Am I Responsive?](https://ui.dev/amiresponsive) to display a mock-up of my site in different viewports.
-- To center the rectangle logo into a circle I used [this website](https://www.webfx.com/blog/web-design/circular-images-css/) to help me.
-- To fix the hero image overlay I used [this website](https://dzuz14.medium.com/code-a-full-width-hero-background-image-with-transparent-overlay-95d757f8ff2c) to help me.
 - I used [Coolors](https://coolors.co/) to help me come up with a colour scheme.
 - I used [WebAIM](https://webaim.org/resources/contrastchecker/) to check the contrast of the colours used on all the elements.

 ### Images

-- The logo image was used with permission from a friend.
--
+- The background image and images on the landing page are all downloaded from [Creative Fabrica](https://www.creativefabrica.com/), through which I have a commercial license and can use these images on websites.

 ### Advice